 Chestnut Street Garage Pollinator Garden

-In May 2022, the West Chester Business Improvement District (BID) spearheaded a landscape project in partnership with the West Chester Green Team, to enhance the natural beauty of the Borough’s downtown business district.
-Behind the Chestnut Street Parking Garage along Prescott Alley is a beautiful new garden that focuses on the ecological benefits of native plants.
-This garden offers pedestrians a warm welcome to West Chester, habitat for our pollinators and a passive educational opportunity to those who pass by every day.
+The result of this three-way collaboration is an attractive pollinator-friendly garden that focuses on the ecological benefits of native plants.
+This garden offers pedestrians a warm welcome to West Chester, a new habitat for our pollinators, and an educational opportunity to those who pass by every day.

 Designed by local resident and landscape architect Chris Pugliese and built with the help of over 20 volunteers, the 1,700 square foot garden was funded by the West Chester BID and planted with over 400 perennials, 10 trees and dozens of shrubs.
 One outcome of the planting plan was the creation of an almost instant “settled-in” garden, achieved by grouping species in swaths along the linear planting area, and using larger perennials in 1-gallon containers sourced from local nurseries including Clearview Nursery out of Souderton and North Creek Nurseries in Oxford PA.
-Even though the garden is considered young (it’s still under one year old!), it looks like it was planted several seasons ago.
+Even though the garden is considered young, it looks like it was planted several seasons ago.
 Integrated into the design is a gravel walking path with a bamboo edging fence, allowing for the community to engage and view the garden up close.

 A major goal for the garden was to become certified by Penn State University as a “Pennsylvania Pollinator Friendly Garden.”
 Requirements for this certification include 1) provide food for pollinators; 2) provide water sources for pollinators; 3) provide shelter including a bee box; 4) remove invasive species; and 5) eliminate pesticide use.
 Certification is expected to be completed by the end of 2022.